rsigalov/rsigalov.github.io/research.md

 ### "Real and financial options: production based approach to option pricing"

 Traditional option pricing literature starts with exogenous processes governing the joint evolution of the underlying price, stochastic volatility and jumps.
 This approach is, by design, silent on the fundamental determinants of the cross-section of equity options.
 I document a heterogeneous effect of firm fundamentals such as book-to-market on the relative prices of options that varies with the aggregate state of the economy.
 In particular, growth companies have higher skew in expansions but not in recessions.
 I develop a stylized production based asset pricing model with real options consistent with this evidence.
 A full structural model with leverage is able to match the observed patterns both qualitatively and quantitatively.
-Additionally, I show that the real options model can rationalize recently proposed delta-hedged option strategies based on profitability and book-to-market. ([slides]({{site.url}}/papers/real_options_overview.pdf))
+Additionally, I show that the real options model can rationalize recently proposed delta-hedged option strategies based on profitability and book-to-market. ([slides]({{site.url}}/papers/real_options_overview.pdf), [preliminary draft]({{site.url}}/papers/RealAndFinancialOptions.pdf))

 <!-- ### Lifecycle of Private Equity (with Andrea Hamaui)